desmondwong1215/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-EB detects an invalid format for STUDENT_ID or an ID that does not exist in the address book and shows an error message.
+EB detects an invalid format for STUDENT_ID, STUDENT_ID does not exist in the address book and shows an error message.

   Use case ends.

 * 3a.
 EB detects that the student is already enrolled in the course shows an error stating that the student is in the course

-  Use case resumes at step 2.
+  Use case ends.

 **Use case: UC09 -  Remove Student From Course**

-**Precondition**: Teacher is currently inside a course.

 **MSS:**

-1. Teacher commands to remove student from course command with a student id.
+1. Teacher commands to remove student from course command with a STUDENT_ID.
-2. EB checks the validity of the student ID.
+2. EB checks the validity of the STUDENT_ID.
 3. EB checks if the student is currently enrolled in the course.
 4. EB removes the student from the course roster.
 5. EB displays a success message confirming the removal.